cohesity/cohesity-poshbot/README.md

 ![Cohesity Poshbot Diagram](Diagram.png)

-1. Set up configuration of Poshbot on Windows environment 2.Commands get sent to Poshbot from slack
+1. Set up configuration of Poshbot on Windows environment
+2. Commands get sent to Poshbot from slack
-4. Commands are excecuted in Powershell
+3. Commands are excecuted in Powershell
+4. REST API calls made through Cohesity Powershell module
-5. Powershell output recieved by using Cohesity Powershell module through REST API calls
+5. Powershell output recieved by using Cohesity Powershell module
 6. Output is manipulated through Powershell in JSON format
+7. Output is created in Poshbot as a custom response
-7. Output is formatted and is displayed in Slack through Poshbot
+8. Output is formatted and is displayed in Slack through Poshbot call

 # Get Started
 Link to how to setup and get Poshbot running